inform-us/requirements_specifications/informus/rules/Airway Plan.md

 **[B] Number of patients with 'Airway Plan For Review' - Front tile**
 - represented as a number: "Airway plan - for review: integer
 - classify T03 as one ICU (do not split into T03 North & T03 South)
-- for each of the four ICUs, identify the number of current inpatients with a COMPLETED ICU Airway Plan that has a _dt >7 days from the current time, display the number
+- for each of the four ICUs, identify the number of current inpatients with a COMPLETED ICU Airway Plan that has a _dt >14 days from the current time, display the number
+- exclude those with a COMPLETED Airway Plan who have a 'Natural Airway' (from the Airway tab [Airway Flowsheet ID 24499] of the ICU Airway Plan) AND have a DAS Generic Airway Plan [Row ID 24498] = YES (same a Option A that have 'Natural Airway') - these do not need review

 **[C] Number of patients with 'Airway Plan Update Required' - Front tile**
 - represented as a number: "Airway plan - update required: integer